 - To support investigations by the NHS Counter Fraud Agency

-- A legitimate enquiry from the police under data protection legislation for information relating to a serious crime
+- A legitimate enquiry from the police under UK General Data Protection Regulation for information relating to a serious crime

 - To comply with Confidentiality Advisory Group approvals under Section 251 of the NHS Act 2006, this permits the collection of health information for patients with specific conditions without consent for the benefit of research and other important activities.
 Examples include the National Cancer Registry, the Trauma Audit and Research Network, the National Congenital Anomaly, Rare Disease Registration Service, and the NHS Patient Survey Programme.
 If you wish to opt out of your information being used for these purposes, please contact the Trust’s Data Protection Officer.

 The CP-IS shares information about children subject to a Child Protection Plan (CPP), pregnant women with an Unborn Child Protection Plan (UCPP) and children who are designated a Looked After Child (LAC) in particular children being cared for under the following sections of the Children’s Act 1989:

 - Full Care Order (Section 31)